 About the Author

-As COO for Rural Sourcing, Ingrid Miller Curtis is responsible for realizing Rural Sourcing’s vision to provide US-based high quality IT outsourcing solutions through her management and oversight of all Rural Sourcing development centers.
+As President at Rural Sourcing, Ingrid Miller Curtis is responsible for realizing Rural Sourcing’s vision to provide US-based high quality IT outsourcing solutions through her management and oversight of all Rural Sourcing development centers.
 Her responsibilities include leading and developing Rural Sourcing talent, client relationship management, ensuring the scalability and reliability of Rural Sourcing’s process and systems and strategically determining the next set of solutions for our clients.
 She is also responsible for establishing and ensuring consistency across the organization with respect to Rural Sourcing’s processes, values, and methodologies.
 Ingrid brings an expansive knowledge of underlying computer systems and technologies, allowing her to contribute to all aspects of our application development and maintenance projects.

 Ingrid is a graduate of Babson College, where she earned a B.S. in Business Management.